Persuasion with Large Language Models: A Survey of Empirical Evidence, Study Methodologies, and Ethical Implications: Ethical Considerations

 \subsubsection{Ethical Guidelines and Best Practices}

 In response to the ethical challenges posed by LLM Systems in persuasion, several researchers have proposed guidelines and best practices.
-For example, \citet{carrasco-farreLargeLanguageModels2024} suggests promoting literacy in AI-generated content discernment and implementing ethical standards to ensure responsible use of persuasive AI technologies. \citet{goldsteinHowPersuasiveAIgenerated2024} advocate for ethical reviews to manage risks associated with AI-generated propaganda, emphasizing the need for proactive measures to prevent misuse of these powerful tools.
+For example, \citet{carrasco-farreLargeLanguageModels2024} suggests promoting literacy in AI-generated content discernment and implementing ethical standards to ensure responsible use of persuasive AI technologies. \citet{goldsteinHowPersuasiveAIgenerated2024} mention that their study on propaganda was not only approved by their institutional review board, but also by a ``cross-professional AI-specific ethics review board that considered risks to society''.
 And for public health communication, \citet{karinshakWorkingAIPersuade2023a} focus on developing best practices for AI-generated health messaging, emphasizing the importance of factuality and the need for careful human oversight.

 Also providers of LLM Systems have adopted ethical guidelines in their terms and conditions.
 For example, Anthropic's \emph{Acceptable Use Policy} prohibits the use ``for activities and applications where persuasive content could be particularly harmful.
 [Anthropic does] not allow Claude to be used for abusive and fraudulent applications [\ldots], deceptive and misleading content [\ldots], and use cases such as political campaigning and lobbying'' \cite{durmus2024persuasion}.
 How strictly such policies are interpreted in practice, and how they can be enforced, is less clear.